 The APM Community Re-entry Program Evaluation

-The AIDS Partnership Michigan (APM) Community Re-entry Program evaluation examined the 3-year health and mental health status of formerly incarcerated HIV-positive men and women who had used re-entry services.
-The program was established by the Michigan Department of Community Health in 2003 to assist HIV-infected inmates leaving state correctional facilities in connecting to appropriate care upon their release.
-The program matches inmates to a case manager or similar support provider who is located in or near the community to which the inmate intends to return once released.
+The AIDS Partnership Michigan (APM) Community Re-entry Program evaluation examined the health and mental health status of formerly incarcerated HIV-positive men and women who had used re-entry services over the 3-year period following their release.
+The program was established by the Michigan Department of Community Health in 2003 to assist HIV-infected inmates leaving state and federal correctional facilities and connect to appropriate HIV care in a timely manner.
+The program matches inmates to a medical case manager or similar support provider who is located in or near the community to which the inmate intends to return.
+The program also makes an initial appointment with HIV-specialist physicians in instances where this is possible.

-The evaluation addressed the following questions using a mixed-method approach that included interviewing former clients, health care providers, and case managers:
+The evaluation used a mixed-method approach that included interviewing former clients, health care providers, and case managers and drawing on diverse records to address the following questions:

 3. Why are individuals lost to care?